top of page

 Financial and behavioral resources for keeping families intact.

 We live in a time when people are recognizing the barriers to pet ownership and taking action to support the human/animal bond.
 In many areas, shelters have established pet food banks and offer low-cost veterinary services, free/low-cost spaying/neutering, and routine vaccinations.
-There are even a limited number of grants for non-routine medical needs and free training resources.
+There are even a limited number of grants for non-routine medical needs and fundraising platforms.
+Reach out to your local shelter for resources specific to your area.

 financial support.